danielcoderhernandez/colorpickerpart1/README.md

-# colorpickerpart1
+# colorpicker
-Color Picker Part 1
+Color Picker Part 1 and 2